DDNC 29th Annual Public Policy Forum

 DDNC also presented its Lifetime Achievement Award to Andrew Spiegel, Esq. and Kim Foley, BSN.
 Andrew Spiegel served as DDNC Chairperson from 2015-2016 and is the Co-Founder and Executive Director of the Global Colon Cancer Alliance.
 Kim Foley is the current DDNC Secretary and official representative from the Society for Gastrointestinal Nurses of America (SGNA).
 Kim was also the first gastrointestinal nurse to receive this award.

-Many thanks to the DDNC’s Executive Committee, the Board of Directors, and the Health and Medicine Counsel of Washington for making this year’s Public Policy Forum one of the most successful events yet.
-We hope all DDNC members will continue to advocate for our legislative priorities to the new Congress and Administration, and the DDNC will continue to keep our member organizations updated on our progress in achieving these goals.
+Thank you to the DDNC’s Executive Committee, the Board of Directors, and to all of our attendees for helping to make this year’s Public Policy Forum a great success.
+We hope all DDNC members continue to advocate for its legislative priorities.
+DDNC will continue to fight on Capitol Hill for patients with digestive diseases, and we will update member organizations on our progress.